english-blog/english-blog.github.io/_posts/2012-08-28-building-the-perfect-physique-tip-1-eat-breakfast-within-an-hour-of-waking-up.md

 So, today's tip is very simple.
 Here is the summary.

-1. Eat breakfast within an hour of waking up (preferably within 30 mins)
+1. Eat breakfast within an hour of waking up (preferably within 30 minutes)
 2. Eat Protein Rich breakfast (at least 40%)
 3. Drink more water and more often.